prasanganath/Canvas/README.md

 # Canvas
-canvas-resize design in html and js
+canvas-resize design in html,css and js